Rademade/rademade-cookbook/TestStyle/Selenium/SearchItemsPriority.md

-#General priority rules for selecting elements on the page
+#Priority rules for search items on the page
   -  Find elements by visible content or name

   ```slim